 The nation watched horrified as images circulated showed police firing bullets at unarmed crowds and running amock, kicking and beating people in the streets.
 Colombia suddenly looked like a powder keg fit to explode.
 It was a moment that called for leadership to calm the tensions and take control of a situation that could quickly run out of control.
 But that was obviously too much for our self-absorbed President.

 Duque poured gasoline on the pyre, dressing up as a policeman and doing fist-bumping photo ops with police in their CAIs days after the massacre.
-The message from the executive branch of power was clear and really it was no surprise that when the “social explosion” finally erupted seven months later some police believed that they would be able to act with impunity.
+The message from the executive branch of power was clear and really it was no surprise when the “social explosion” finally erupted seven months later that some police believed they would be able to act with impunity.
 Some 40 people, bystanders and protesters, were killed by police during the 2021 protests.

 Above: Posters of those killed by police bullets during protests on the 9th of September 2020 in Bogotá after the beating to death of Javier Ordoñez who was murdered in Engativá, Bogota.
-The othe victims: Julián Gonzaléz, in Kennedy; Angie Paola Baquero, Fredy Alexander Mahecha, German Smith in Suba, Bogotá; Andrés Felipe Rodríguez, Jaider Fonseca, Cristian Camilo Hernández in Usaquén; Marcela Zuñiga in Soacha to the south of the capital.
+The other victims: Julián Gonzaléz, in Kennedy; Angie Paola Baquero, Fredy Alexander Mahecha, German Smith in Suba, Bogotá; Andrés Felipe Rodríguez, Jaider Fonseca, Cristian Camilo Hernández in Usaquén; Marcela Zuñiga in Soacha to the south of the capital.